wulffern/aic2022/lectures/l5_sc.md

 [.column]

-**The spectrum of a sampled signal is an infinite sum of frequency shifted spectra!**
+**The spectrum of a sampled signal is an infinite sum of frequency shifted spectra**

 or equivalenty